 Alex Garcia, president of Vertilux, noted that the company has always been at the forefront of creating selling products designed to create healthier homes.
 “Our Healthy Choice collection, our wide selection of OEKO-TEX and GREENGUARD-certified fabrics, and our offering of antibacterial and antifungal fabrics are the best example of this,” he says.
 “However, it is not enough.
 We must continue looking for the best solutions and make them available to everyone, and we have the responsibility to educate (consumers) as much as possible.”

 Since the COVID-19 pandemic, consumers have become more focused on creating healthy living spaces.
-“People are more sensitive and aware of what they buy for their homes, and they are investing in better-quality, long-lasting products that are not only functional and beautiful, but also safe,” Garcia said.
+“People are more sensitive and aware of what they buy for their homes, and they are investing in better-quality, long-lasting products that are not only functional and beautiful but also safe,” Garcia said.
+Especially when it comes to air conditioning systems, people are investing in products that provide additional features such as an air purifier along with basic heating and cooling.
+One can find companies similar to One Hour Heating & Air Conditioning services to acquire such facilities and professional assistance.

 This is trend he expects will continue as consumers’ needs and shopping habits change.
 “The traditional buyer (the older generations) used to go to the store and buy what they were told or put in front of them,” says Garcia.
 “The younger buyer, on the contrary, spends long hours on the internet researching and learning about shades, fabrics or any other products they want to acquire and, in some cases, when they arrive at the store, they know more than the sales rep. This new consumer has a clear idea of what he wants and needs.
 This new type of consumer is more knowledgeable and demanding.”